ec-jrc/re3gistry/documentation/user-manual.md

 The content classes help shaping the "data model" of the entities available in the system.
 For instance, they help define each of the **fields** that will be available for a reference code; the same mechanism is used to define the fields related to a register or even the registry itself.

 By managing the content classes details it is possible to:
-* set the order of the fields to be displied in the user interface,
+* set the order of the fields to be displayed in the user interface,
-* select which fields should be visibile or hidden and
+* select which fields should be visible or hidden and
 * manage other properties related to that field.

 ![Structure section - Content class page](images/structure-mainpage.png)